Create Yours

 Alix E. Harrow Quote: “The wind rises.
 It rushes through the square, midnight-cool and mischievous, fluttering the pages of Miss Cady Stone’s notes.
 It smells wild and sweet, half-familiar, like Mama Mags’s house on the solstice.
 Like earth and char and old magic.
 Like the small, feral roses that bloomed in the deep woods.”

-Alix E. Harrow Quote: “Ouroboran self-destruction.”
+Alix E. Harrow Quote: “Mourning is a self-absorbed business;.”

 Alix E. Harrow Quote: “The newest one was a German immigrant named Miss Wilda, who wore heavy black woolen gowns and an expression that said she hadn’t seen much of the twentieth century yet but heartily disapproved of it thus far.”